awsdocs/amazon-dynamodb-developer-guide/doc_source/API_UpdateTable_v20111205.md

 **Important**
 ***This section refers to API version 2011\-12\-05, which is deprecated and should not be used for new applications\.***
- **For documentation on the current low\-level API, see the [Amazon DynamoDB API Reference](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/)\.**
+ **For documentation on the current low\-level API, see the [Amazon DynamoDB API Reference](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/)\.**

 ## Description<a name="API_updatetable_Description"></a>

 Updates the provisioned throughput for the given table\.
 Setting the throughput for a table helps you manage performance and is part of the provisioned throughput feature of DynamoDB\.
-For more information, see [Throughput Settings for Reads and Writes](ProvisionedThroughput.md)\.
+For more information, see [Managing Throughput Settings on Provisioned Tables](ProvisionedThroughput.md)\.

 The provisioned throughput values can be upgraded or downgraded based on the maximums and minimums listed in [Limits in DynamoDB](Limits.md)\.